This Step: Get a Drivers License

 Road Test Retakes

 If you don’t pass the road test, you have the option to retest.
-You can try once every 24-hour period, unless you failed because of faulty equipment or documents.

 E) Get Your Full Michigan Driver's License